 Developmental Venous Anomalies

 A developmental venous anomaly (DVA) is a problem with the way small veins are arranged.
 They may look like the spokes of a wheel.
 The veins drain into a larger central vein.
 DVAs are not cancer (benign).

 These unusual vein formations can occur anywhere in the body.
 But they are found most often in the brain or spinal cord.
-As many as 1 in 50 people has at least one DVA.

 What causes developmental venous anomalies?